yatsu/jaffle/docs/cookbook/tornado_spa.rst

 - Launch Jest as an external process by executing ``yarn test``
 - Restart the Tornado application when a related file is updated
 - Execute pytest_ when a related file is updated

+This page assumes that you have already know the basic configuration for a pytest_.
+If not, please read the section :doc:`pytest`.

 .. _Tornado: http://www.tornadoweb.org/
 .. _React: https://reactjs.org/